Germany in shock after new deadly Christmas market attack

-MAGDEBURG, Germany: Germany on Saturday (Dec 21) reeled from the shock of a new deadly attack on a crowded Christmas market where Chancellor Olaf Scholz was to visit the scene of the carnage.
+MAGDEBURG, Germany: German Chancellor Olaf Scholz on Saturday visited the site of a deadly car-ramming attack on a crowded Christmas market that shocked the nation, to pay tribute to the victims.

-Police arrested a 50-year-old Saudi doctor at the scene after two people were killed and 68 injured when an SUV ploughed through the festive crowd in Magdeburg on Friday night.
+Police arrested a 50-year-old Saudi doctor of psychiatry at the scene where five people were killed and more than 200 injured when an SUV ploughed through the festive crowd on Friday night.

-Residents went to the Johanneskirche church, just opposite the market, on Saturday to lay candles in tribute to the victims.

-Police said it was not possible to immediately say whether the attack was inspired by radical religious or political beliefs, or linked to psychological problems.
-The detained suspect has voiced anti-Islam views on social media.
+A sombre Scholz, dressed in black, was joined by national and regional politicians and a security detail in the eastern city of Magdeburg, where they laid flowers outside the main church.

+Mourning and bereaved residents had already left candles, flowers and children's toys at the Johanneskirche church, where a memorial service was planned at 7pm local time (1800 GMT).

+As Germany was reeling from the shocking attack, which came eight years after a jihadist strike on a Berlin Christmas market claimed 13 lives, more details emerged about the Saudi man under arrest.

-The Saudi man, named by German media as Taleb A., was a psychiatric doctor who had lived in Germany since 2006 and held a permanent residence permit.
+Named by German media as Taleb A, he was a doctor who had lived in Germany since 2006 and held a permanent residence permit, working in a clinic near Magdeburg.

-Media pointed to his social media posts in which he expressed views critical of Islam, sympathetic to the far right and even warned of the "dangers" of an Islamisation of Germany.

-"The motives remain mysterious," wrote Der Spiegel weekly about the latest vehicle-ramming attack to target a traditional German festival market.
+He had long also worked as a rights activist who supported Saudi women and described himself as a "Saudi atheist".
+The man voiced strongly anti-Islam views, echoing the rhetoric of the far-right, according to his social media posts and past interviews.

+As his views expressed online grew more radical, he accused Germany's past governments of a plan to "Islamise Europe" and voiced fears he was being targeted by authorities.

 Police said the vehicle drove "at least 400m across the Christmas market" leaving behind destruction, debris and broken glass on the city's central town hall square.

-The attack came almost eight years to the day after Tunisian man drove a truck through a Berlin Christmas market, killing 13 people.
-It was the country's most deadly Jihadist attack.
+The attack came eight years after Tunisian man drove a truck through a Berlin Christmas market, killing 13 people in Germany's deadliest jihadist attack.

-The sorrow and anger sparked by the latest attack, where one of those killed was a child, seemed set to inflame a heated debate on immigration and security as Germany heads for Feb 23 elections.

 One woman told Die Welt daily: "I don't know what world we're living in, where someone would use such a peaceful event to spread terror."